Verizon beats profit estimates as monthly phone subscribers jump

 T-Mobile and Sprint, which are in the process of merging, together have more than 135 million customers, while Verizon and AT&T control two-thirds of the total U.S. wireless market.

-Net income rose to $4.07 billion, or 95 cents per share, in the second quarter ended June 30 from $4.25 billion, or $1 per share, a year earlier.
+Net income fell to $4.07 billion, or 95 cents per share, in the second quarter ended June 30 from $4.25 billion, or $1 per share, a year earlier.

 On an adjusted basis, Verizon earned $1.23 per share, beating analyst average estimate of $1.20 per share, according to IBES data from Refinitiv.